The Williston Basin Petroleum Conference is the largest conference and trade show focused on the Bakken, Three Forks, and Williston Basin.

 ISA 104 (IEC61804); Electronic Device Description Language (EDDL) is an integral technology for field digital protocols enabling configuration/setup, diagnostics, and monitoring of devices from different manufacturers.
 EDD is a text-based language for describing the digital communication characteristics of sophisticated field instrumentation and equipment parameters: device status, diagnostic data, and configuration details.

-ISA-104 committee maintains the website for EDDL as Currently committee is working on the following items:
+ISA-104 committee maintains the website for EDDL as Currently, the committee is working on the following items:

 Yokogawa is actively supporting ISA-104 and the associated IEC standard IEC 61804 and contribute to the creation and maintenance of these standards.
 Yokogawa field instrument products supporting field digital protocol like HART®, FOUNDATION™ fieldbus, PROFIBUS® and ISA100.11a supports EDD based on ISA-104 standard.